Jolin Tsai & Director Wu welcome you to Taiwan (IMM 26 Apr 08). Part 2 of 2..

 From a distance, a tall figure arrived.
 A lady in short black dress quickened her pace to the stage area.
 Her wavy hair and dress flowing in the wind as she trotted in..
 Not many in the audience noticed her arrival.

 But later on as this lady stepped up the stage, I saw the audience taking their second looks.
-Yes, this was Chermaine Cho - the lady emcee I mentioned in a Part 1 photo.
-A show host skilled bilingually - and as we got to know her recently, was really a delightful, down-to-earth person! ~ Wolf whistle ~ ;-)
+Yes, this was Chermaine Cho – the lady emcee I mentioned in a Part 1 photo.
+A show host skilled bilingually – and pleasant person we got to know recently. ~ Wolf whistle ~ ;-)

 Slightly after 3:30pm, a slight commotion appeared at the far end leading to the Garden Plaza.
 A small crowd emerged - I told my wife, “Jolin’s here”..